chuck-sylvester/cps-handbook/book/src/04/source_code.md

 ## Integrated Development Environment (IDE)
 Install and set up an IDE.

-IntelliJ Community Edition may have the most support in the team, but any IDE that is TRM approved will work.
+- IntelliJ Community Edition is used by most of the JLV devs, but any TRM approved IDE will work

-I plan to use Visual Studio Code.
+- I plan to use Visual Studio Code
+- Or, my old favorite, BBEdit